shebosh/Twitter-Sentiment-Analysis-HCI-584/README.md

 Twitter API keys are required for this project.
 They can be acquired through opening up a Twitter Developer Account in this link: [Developer Account] (https://developer.twitter.com/en/apply-for-access) and applying for a project.
 With the academic research option, it is possible to scrape up to 10 million tweets a month.

+Run this in your terminal before you run the Sentiment Analysis: !pip install transformers

 Here is the list of libraries for this project:
 * Tweepy
 * Time